Terms and Conditions

 Please note that the timings of air, sea, road or rail departures are estimates only.
 These timings may be affected by operational difficulties, weather conditions or failure of passengers to check in on time.

-If you have a complaint while on holiday please immediately raise it with the reception staff on your resort island - they are very experienced at immediately solving problems or misunderstandings.
-In the event that the island staff are unable to help please ask them to contact our ground handlers, Hummingbird, or contact Hummingbird’s office in Male direct at +960 333 5896.
+If you have a complaint while on holiday please immediately raise it with the reception staff at your resort - they are very experienced at immediately solving problems or misunderstandings.
+In the event that the staff are unable to help please contact us via email (firstname.lastname@example.org or email@example.com)

-If a problem remains unresolved during your holiday, you should make a complaint in writing to Magic of Maldives within 28 days of the completion of the holiday.
+If a problem remains unresolved during your holiday, you should make a complaint in writing to Magic of Maldives/Magic Me There within 28 days of the completion of the holiday.
 Please remember to quote your holiday booking number, daytime telephone number and email address.
 We shall reply to you within 14 days.

 If you commit any illegal act when on the holiday or if in our reasonable opinion or the reasonable opinion of the Company representative or another person in authority your behaviour is disruptive, threatening or abusive, causes unnecessary inconvenience or is causing or likely to cause danger, damage, distress or upset, disturbance or annoyance to others or others’ property, or puts any other traveller or our staff or agents in the UK or in resort in any risk or danger, on the telephone, in writing or in person, we may terminate your travel arrangements without any liability on our part.
 If the Captain of your flight or ferry or any of our overseas staff or agents believes that you could be disruptive or that you are suffering from a contagious disease, they can also refuse to let you proceed with your travel arrangements, restrict your movements on board, disembark from the ferry or aircraft, or remove you from your accommodation or excursion.
 If this means you are not allowed to board the flight outbound from the UK, we will treat your booking as cancelled by you from that moment, and you will have to pay full cancellation charges.
 If this occurs overseas then you will become responsible for your own return home and any other members of your group who cannot or will not travel without you.
 In any of these circumstances no refunds or compensation will be paid to you and we will not be liable for any costs or expenses you incur.